pdimens/harpy/Modules/phase.md

 you are allowing the program to be more lenient in assuming two alignments with the same barcode originated from the same DNA molecule.
 The HapCut2 default is `20000` (20kbp), but Harpy's default is more lenient with `30000` (50kbp).
 Unless you have strong evidence in favor of it, a distance above `200000` (200kbp) would probably do more harm than good.
+See [haplotag data](../haplotagdata/#barcode-thresholds) for a more thorough explanation.

 ### Pruning threshold
 The pruning threshold refers to a PHRED-scale value between 0-1 (a percentage) for removing